ibm-cloud-architecture/tabular-terraform/README.md

 - Terraformer is provided with no formal support and the format is subject to change.
 - Report problems informally by opening a GitHub issue.

-- All fields, custom images, secondary NICs, and Power need further testing.
-- Additional fields in floatingips and publicgateways sheets are not yet supported.
-- Considering adding resource-specific fields such as count.
-- Considering migrating sheets when format changes are required.

 # Example

 ![TerraformerInputExample](/images/terraformerinputexample.png)